freenerd/freenerd.github.io/_posts/2014-03-29-on-accessing-the-github-api-with-golang.md

   1. Public data
   1. Private data your Github account has access to (like private repos)
-  1. Private date from other people's Github accounts
+  1. Private data from other people's Github accounts

 The third case is a bit more complicated, since it requires OAuth 2 for an  authentication flow.
 I'll cover that in another blog post.
 So let's focus on the first two cases for now.